Improving Question Answering Model Robustness with Synthetic Adversarial Data Generation: Synthetic Data Generation

 \section{Synthetic Data Generation}

-We explore end-to-end data generation, as well as various aspects of a synthetic data generation pipeline for question answering involving: passage selection, answer candidate selection, question generation, and synthetic data filtering.
+We develop a synthetic data generation pipeline for QA that involves four stages: passage selection, answer candidate selection, question generation, and synthetic data filtering and re-labelling.
 Due to the complexity of the system, we study each of these in isolation, and then combine our best identified approaches for the final systems.
-The task of question answering comprises a set of selected passages from a source corpus, over which answer spans are selected such that they correspond to a given question.
-In order to generate synthetic adversarial examples, we first select passages, then identify candidate answers in those passages, generate corresponding questions for these answers, and then filter or re-label them for improved quality based on various criteria.
-Results for the baseline and best performing systems are shown in Table~\ref{tab:final_model_results}.
+We evaluate each component both intrinsically and on their contribution to downstream QA performance on the AdversarialQA test sets and an unseen split of the \squadone{} dev set.
+The final synthetic data generation pipeline consists of: \begin{enumerate} \item \textit{Passage selection}: we use passages from Wikipedia for this work. \item \textit{Answer Candidate selection}: the model identifies spans within the passage that are likely to be answers to a question. \item \textit{Question Generation}: a generative model is used to generate a question, conditioned on the passage and each answer. \item \textit{Filtering and Re-labelling}: synthetic question-answer pairs that do not meet the necessary criteria are discarded, or have their answers re-labelled using self-training. \end{enumerate} Results for the baseline and overall best performing systems are shown in Table~\ref{tab:final_model_results}.
+Results for ELECTRA\textsubscript{Large}~\citep{Clark2020ELECTRA} showing further performance gains are in Appendix~\ref{appendix:results_electra}.